 Higher Logic requires that all SAML responses be signed by the IDP and that IDP responses can be verified using the public certificate contained in the IDP-provided metadata.

-Higher Logic uses the value of NameID as the unique identifier for each user in the community site.
+Higher Logic uses the value of NameID as the unique identifier for each user in the Thrive Community site.
 The value of NameID that is contained with the SAML assertion must map to the users' unique identifiers in your AMS/CRM.
-If any of these values do not match, the associated users will not be able to access the community site.
+If any of these values do not match, the associated users will not be able to access the Thrive Community site.

 OIDC is an identity layer that allows for the verification of end-users' identities of based on the authentication performed by an authorization server.